GeekG1rl/takeaway-challenge/README.md

 Installation Instructions
 ------
-Clone the git repo in your chosen directory
+Clone the git repo in your chosen directory.
 ```
 git clone https://github.com/GeekG1rl/takeaway-challenge.git
 ```

-Run 'bundle' in the project directory
+Run 'bundle' in the project directory.

 The .env file in contained in Twilio account with these details:

 ```
 TWILIO_ACCOUNT_SID="default"
 TWILIO_AUTH_TOKEN="default"